 They’re typically seasoned with garlic sauce and traditionally served with borscht soup.
 The flavour of the garlic compliments the sweetness of the beets in this delicious soup.

-You can find sweet pampushky in Ukraine too.
-Common fillings are berries, poppy seeds, or fruits that are in season.
+Typical fillings are berries, poppy seeds, or fruit in season.
 They’re topped with powdered sugar before serving.
 Pampushky is my favourite sweet food in Ukraine, so don’t miss them!

 This food in Ukraine is more commonly found in the Carpathian region, and Western parts of the nation.
 Banush is made of fried pork fat, cornmeal, and bryndza cheese.